coderefinery/reproducible-research/_episodes/03-workflow-management.md

 ---

-## Scientific workflows
+# Scientific workflows

+What are scientific workflows and how are they used?

+- Orchestrated and repeatable pattern for a series of computational or data manipulation steps
-- Home-made workflows: scripts that call in data, programs and other inputs and produce outputs
+- Typical bespoke workflows: series of scripts that read data and input, call programs and produce outputs
-- Make can be used to manage workflows, but it has limitations
 - Many specialized frameworks exist for managing scientific workflows
   - user-friendly environment to create workflows
   - automatic job execution